inducer/pyublas/doc/converters.rst

 would add an unreasonable performance penalty to the average use case.
 Therefore, this is not the default behavior.

-There are three ways of deal with this situation:
+There are three ways of dealing with this situation:

 * By invoking the :cfunc:`numpy_vector_as_strided` member function, you can obtain a view of the vector that takes the numpy array's